tejas-kale/Udacity_FEWD_P4/README.md

 - Minified all HTML, CSS, and JS files using Grunt (`htmlmin`, `cssmin`, and `uglify` respectively).
 - Reduced image sizes using Grunt (`imagemin`) and online tools.
-- Placed styles relating to printing in a separate file called `print.css`.
+- Placed styles related to printing in a separate file called `print.css`.
 - Ensured that print styles do not block DOM rendering by adding the attribute `media=print` in its `link` tag.
 - Moved remaining CSS to HTML as these styles are only used by `index.html`.

 ### Cam's Pizzeria

-_Note: All modifications are in the file `dist/views/js/main.js`_
+_Note: Modifications are made to the files `dist/views/js/main.js` and `dist/views/css/style.css`_

 - Pizza sizes, which can be toggled between Small, Medium, and Large, are set in percentage rather than absolute pixel values.
 - While updating positions of background pizzas, the HTML `body` attribute called `scrollTop` is extracted before the loop for updation begins.
-- When background pizzas are added for the first time, their position is set as part of the constructor function rather than calling `updatePositions`.
+- When background pizzas are added for the first time, their position is set as part of the constructor function rather than calling `updatePositions()`.
 - Styles shared by background pizzas are defined in the `style.css` file rather than the constructor function.
-- As background pizzas are the only bits that are animated while scrolling, they are suggested for a separate layer to the browser by adding the `will-change: transform;` property to their class.
+- As background pizzas are the only bits that are animated while scrolling, they are suggested to the browser for a separate layer by adding the `will-change: transform;` property to their class.

 ## Contact